Technigo/project-react-native-app/README.md

 # Project React Native App 📱

 This project is a mobile app built with React Native, making use of styled components.
-The app is Kanye West Quote-Generator, and it fetches an api with Kanye West quote for the user to interact with.
-New quotes are generated on pull-down of screen.
+The app is a multi-site Kanye West Quote-Generator, and it fetches an api with Kanye West quote for the user to interact with.
+There is a homepage that takes the user to a second page with a button, and a second page where quotes are generated on refresh by pulling down the screen.
 The app is tested on an iPhone X.

 For this project I have explored: